SirNickolas/asyncIters-Nim/Readme.md

   for x in awaitIter evensAndOdds(0, 9):
     echo x # => 0 2 4 6 8 1 3 5 7 9
 ```

+`yieldAsyncFrom another` is semantically equivalent to `for x in awaitIter another: yieldAsync x`
+but is more efficient.

 ## `asyncIters` vs `asyncstreams`